 The effect of breaking an automated habit draws the process to the surface.
 People often report that it causes them to re-think the technique.

-There is considerable difference between the notion of ‘structure of multiplication’ seen as a multiplication table with changing differences as you move from row to row or column to column, and the ‘multiplicative structure’ of numbers, arising when numbers are presented in terms of their prime factors.
+There is considerable difference between the notion of ‘structure of multiplication’ seen as a multiplication table with changing differences as you move from row to row or column to column, and the ‘multiplicative structure’ of numbers, arising when numbers are presented in terms of their prime factors, or as scalar multiples of each other.
 In multiplication tables the most obvious dimension of variation is often the additive relation between products; so to focus learners’ attention on structure requires a deliberate challenge to the ‘normal’ kind of presentation.
 Furthermore, multiplicative relationships lie at the heart of the appreciation of ratio (see Vergnaud 1983, Harel & Confrey 1995), based on bodily awarenesses such as assigning portions of a number of objects equally amongst several people rather than repeated addition.

 Multiplicative Closure